Streedagh Armada wrecksite

 The Streedagh Armada wrecksite is the site of three shipwrecks of the Spanish Armada at Streedagh beach (/'stri:d@/, STREE-da) in north County Sligo, in northwest Ireland.
 The three ships are La Lavia, La Juliana, and the Santa Maria de Visón.
-All were part of the Levant squadron of the armada.
+All were part of the Levant (eastern) squadron of the armada.
 The Lavia was the almiranta, or vice flagship of the fleet and carried the Judge Advocate General, Martin de Aranda, responsible for the discipline of the armada.

 Discovery

 After extensive documentary research of over three years, an English salvage team, the Streedagh Strand Armada Group, identified the wrecksite on 6 May 1985.
 Subsequently, a court battle was fought over salvage rights.
 The wrecks are protected under the National Monuments (Amendment) Acts 1987 and 1994 which prevents any diving on the wrecks except under licence from the Irish government.

 Background

 The three ships had set sail in the Levant squadron with the rest of the Armada from Lisbon on 29 May 1588.
 The Lavia (homeport Venice) had been requisitioned on 16 February that year at Lisbon.
 The Juliana (home port Barcelona) on 16 December 1586 in Sicily, and the Santa Maria de Vison (home port Ragusa/Dubrovnik) on 6 May 1587 at Naples.
 The Levant squadron consisted of 10 ships and had a complement of 767 seamen and a total of 2,780 soldiers.

 They were large merchant vessels and intended as transports for the men and equipment required for the invasion of England.
 The Levant squadron was under the command of Don Martin de Bertendona.
 The squadron contained some of the largest transports in the Armada.
 The Lavia had Martin de Aranda, the Judge Advocate General of the fleet on board.
 It was to him De Cuellar was sent for sentencing after his court martial.

 The ships were carracks, which were often some of the largest vessels of their day, and favoured for merchantmen due to their large cargo holds.
 There is some confusion as to whether tonnages given are burdened weight, as practice varied, but this is the most likely interpretation.
 The three ships manifests were as follows.

-The Santa Maria de Vison de y Biscione had 18 guns, 70 sailors, 236 soldiers and displaced 666 tons.
+The Santa Maria de Vison de y Biscione carried 18 guns, 70 sailors, 236 soldiers and displaced 666 tons.
 She was possibly functioning as a hospital ship and therefore may have had more people on board than the official count.
 During the voyage half the fleet's medical supplies were transferred to the Santa Maria de Vison from the Casa de Paz, which had been deemed unseaworthy.